-I guess another factor that could explain the lack of tourists is the high cost of getting to this pristine island.
+I guess another factor that could explain the lack of tourists is the high cost of the Kangaroo Island ferry.
 We nearly didn’t visit ourselves due to the steep ferry prices.
-It only takes 45 minutes from Cape Jervis on the mainland to Penneshaw on Kangaroo Island and it cost us $368 for 2 people and a car return.
+It only takes 45 minutes from Cape Jervis on the mainland to Penneshaw on Kangaroo Island and the current price is $392 for 2 people and a car return.
 How insane is that!!

 But then again, it would probably end up like the Great Ocean Road (read: a circus) and I would hate to see that.

-Kangaroo Island is Australia’s third largest island at 150km long with over 500km of coastline.
-It is a sanctuary for wildlife with its own species of Kangaroo, the Kangaroo Island Kangaroo, which is both smaller and darker than the common Eastern Grey.
+Kangaroo Island is Australia’s third-largest island at 150km long with over 500km of coastline.
+It is a sanctuary for wildlife with its own species of kangaroo, the Kangaroo Island Kangaroo, which is both smaller and darker than the common Eastern Grey.

-The Island economy is primarily agricultural and there are twelve wineries on the island, as well as farms growing grain and raising cattle and sheep.
+The island economy is primarily agricultural and there are twelve wineries on the island, as well as farms growing grain and raising cattle and sheep.
 Kangaroo Island is famous for its honey as it has the world’s only pure-bred and disease-free population of Ligurian honey bees.

 There is a colony of Little Penguins living there but we only would have been able to see them had we been there around sunset.
 In our rush, we still managed to make time to pick up some red wine before hitting the road.
 Priorities.

 As we drove through the middle of the island, firstly along a quiet paved road before it turned to rough gravel, we saw dead kangaroos in various states of decomposition along the roadside.

-We were staying in a Lighthouse Keeper’s cottage at lonely Cape Borda, and we arrived about an hour before sunset, enough time to unpack and have a picnic dinner before taking our glasses of red out to the lighthouse to watch the stunning sunset; the sun dipping into the ocean in a haze of pinks and oranges.
+We were staying in Woodward Hut, a Lighthouse Keeper’s cottage at lonely Cape Borda, and we arrived about an hour before sunset, enough time to unpack and have a picnic dinner before taking our glasses of red out to the lighthouse to watch the stunning sunset; the sun dipping into the ocean in a haze of pinks and oranges.